AndreyMav/gavrila-ai/README.md

 - **Slash command not responding**: Check n8n webhook URL configuration in Slack app
 - **Verification failures**: Verify signing secret configuration in n8n
 - **Message not posting**: Ensure Slack bot has correct permissions and is in the channel
+- **"Sorry, I don't know you well enough" error**: User is not in the `authorized_slack_user_ids` list in `Gavrila - Configure.json`
+  - Verify the user's Slack ID is correctly added to the configuration
+  - Ensure IDs are comma-separated without spaces (or with consistent spacing)
+  - Check that the `Gavrila - Configure` workflow is properly connected to `Gavrila - Hooks`

 ### Helpful Resources
 - [Augment Code Documentation](https://docs.augmentcode.com/)